-Today, all businesses must address disaster recovery or business continuity planning as a responsibility to their stakeholders.
-And although disaster preparedness is a critical component of continuous business, it often takes a second seat to daily issues that seem to be more important at the moment… that is until the disaster strikes.
+Today, all businesses must address disaster recovery and business continuity planning as a responsibility to their stakeholders.
+And although disaster preparedness is a critical component of continuous business, it often takes a second seat to daily issues that seem to be more important at the moment… that is, until the disaster strikes.

 Don’t make the mistake of assuming that because you have a recovery capability in place, that your business is fully protected.
 More often than not, somebody has already made assumptions that you are living with.
 Wouldn’t you be better off knowing what those assumptions were and what they mean to your ability to conduct business?